 TO ESTABLISH AN OVERVIEW OF THE PROGRESS OF THE RENATURATION OF THE LAKE AND RIVER BANKS AND TO ENCOURAGE RENATURATION

-In the case of Lake Geneva, where the anthropisation of the shoreline is particularly high (one of the highest of the large Alpine lakes), the restoration of its natural transitional environments is a key long-term challenge, the importance of which will increase with the effects of climate change.
+In the case of Lake Geneva, where the anthropization of the shoreline is particularly high (one of the highest of the large Alpine lakes), the restoration of its natural transitional environments is an essential long-term challenge, the importance of which will increase with the effects of climate change.

-On the watercourses of the Lake Geneva basin, diagnoses of the current state exist and have made it possible to prioritise the actions to be undertaken.
-Renaturation programmes, including the restoration of fish migration, have been drawn up and actions have been undertaken for several years, but there are still many projects to be carried out.
+On the watercourses of the Lake Geneva basin, diagnoses of the current state exist and have made it possible to prioritize the actions to be undertaken.
+Thus, renaturation programs, including the restoration of fish migration, have been developed and actions have been undertaken for several years, but there are still many projects to be completed.
 These efforts will have to be continued and probably significantly increased to respond to the foreseeable effects of ongoing climate change.

 Aquatic vegetation / Lake Geneva shoreline / Renaturation